cgiff9/tmfuck/README.md

 The commented code portions are shown in bold above.
 Being a free-form language, comments in tmf may be placed *almost* anywhere, so long as the code excluding them is valid.

 ## Nondeterminism
 What this program considers to be deterministic and nondeterministic diverges somewhat from the theoretical definitions.
-For a machine to run in tmf's nondeterministic engine, it must contain at least one transition with at least one of the following properties:
+For a machine to run in tmf's nondeterministic engine, it must contain at least one state with at least one of the following properties:
-1. It specifies multiple destinations for a single input symbol.
+1. The state specifies multiple destinations for a single input symbol.
-2. It makes use of one or more epsilon transitions.
+2. The state makes use of one or more epsilon transitions.

-A machine with the above properties will be simulated using the nondeterministic engine.
-The '-n' parameter may be used to force a "deterministic" machine to run in the nondeterministic engine, if you'd like to compare their performance.
+The '-n' parameter may be used to force a "deterministic" machine to run in the nondeterministic engine, if you'd like to compare the performance of each engine.

 ### Epsilon Transitions
 Epsilon transitions specify a destination that can be reached without consuming/reading an input symbol.
 They can be defined in tmf by simply omitting any input characters before the '>' character: